pangenome/sweepga/README.md

 The implementation follows wfmash's filterByScaffolds approach.
 Mappings are first grouped by query-target pair and sorted by query position.
 Union-find merges mappings where both query and target gaps are below the threshold, allowing small overlaps up to gap/5.
 The resulting chains are filtered by length to identify scaffolds.

-Plane sweep works by sweeping a plane across the query axis and keeping the top-N best mappings at each position.
-For the default "1:∞" mode, this keeps all non-overlapping mappings; for "1:1" it keeps only the single best mapping per query-target pair.
-Mappings are considered overlapping if they share more than the overlap threshold (default 95%) of their query spans.
+Plane sweep works by sweeping a plane across the query axis and keeping the top-N best mappings at each position based on their score (block length).
+For the default "1:∞" mode, this keeps all non-overlapping mappings at each query position; for "1:1" it keeps only the single best mapping per query-target pair.
+The overlap threshold parameter (default 0.95) can be used to filter mappings that are mostly contained within better scoring ones, though setting it to 1.0 effectively disables this filter.

 The rescue phase calculates Euclidean distance from each non-scaffold mapping to all scaffold anchors on the same target sequence.
 The distance uses mapping center points in 2D space where axes are query and target positions.
 Any mapping within the distance threshold of at least one anchor is rescued, regardless of strand orientation.